ValentinGhibaudo/Sleep_EEG_Respi/.ipynb_checkpoints/README-checkpoint.md

 # Event detection :
 - detect_sleep_events.py # Spindle & Slow-waves detection with YASA toolbox from eeg data (running time ~ 40 mins)
+- events_cooccuring.py # Spindle and Slow-Waves are labelized according to occurence of spindle in slowwaves or not
 - events_stats.py # Descriptive statistics on detected events (running time ~ 30 secs)

 # Respi :